Jbleezy/BO1-Reimagined/README.md

 * Players will no longer get stuck on curbs

 ### Kino Der Toten
-* Teleporting no longer takes you to special rooms unless both radios on the map have been activated
+* Players no longer get teleported to special rooms unless both radios on the map have been activated
+* Players no longer get teleported out of the Pack-a-Punch room if there is a weapon currently in the Pack-a-Punch machine

 ### Five
 * Trap pieces are already in place